Music, Medicine and Mind

 “At the time, there was one neurologist for Haiti’s population of 11 million,” Berkowitz said.
 “That would be like having one neurologist for all of Manhattan or Los Angeles County.”

 Almost immediately, the conditions on the ground in Haiti offered Berkowitz the chance to put his powers of improvisation to the test.
-In the book, Berkowitz includes an email from a doctor, Martineau Louine, describing a 23-year-old patient named Janel who he had evaluated for headaches and attacks of vertigo, as well as trembling movements of his right arm and right leg that affected his walking.
+In the book, Berkowitz describes an email from a Haitian doctor, Martineau Louine, describing a 23-year-old patient named Janel who he had evaluated for headaches and attacks of vertigo, as well as trembling movements of his right arm and right leg that affected his walking.

 Berkowitz describes his reaction to the CT scan of Janel’s brain.

-“I’d looked at thousands of CT scans during the 80-hour weeks of my residency.
-But this CT scan was unlike anything I'd ever seen,” he said.
-“The ventricles—hollow cavities deep within the brain—were filled with a mass of abnormal tissue…It was complex, its contour bulging out wildly in all directions, compressing and distorting the surrounding brain structures.”
+I'd looked at thousands of CT scans during the eighty-hour weeks of my recently completed residency.
+But this CT scan was unlike anything I'd ever seen.
+The ventricles—hollow cavities deep within the brain—were filled with a mass of abnormal tissue…It was complex, its contour bulging out wildly in all directions, compressing and distorting the surrounding brain structures…

-With no neurosurgeons in Haiti trained to perform complex brain surgery, Berkowitz had Janel flown to Brigham and Women’s Hospital.
+Because there were no neurosurgeons in Haiti trained to perform complex brain surgery, Berkowitz had Janel flown to Brigham and Women's Hospital.
 Janel was young, and there was hope he might respond well to treatment, perhaps even recovering and returning to school.

 In addition to his neurological training, Berkowitz says drawing on his ethnomusicology education helped him be successful by enabling him to understand Haitian culture and communicate across cultural, linguistic and socioeconomic boundaries.